temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 ### SECTION 1.
 SHORT TITLE; TABLE OF CONTENTS

-**(a) Short Title.**—This Act may be cited as the "Economic Liberty and Fiscal Integrity Act of 2025".
+**(a) Short Title.**-This Act may be cited as the "Economic Liberty and Federal Renewal Act of 2025".

 **(b) Table of Contents.**—The table of contents for this Act is as follows: